clomazone (Command 3ME)

 Chemical family Substituted urea

-flumioxazin (Chateau and other trade names)
+flumioxazin (Chateau EZ and other trade names)

-Time Apply to established dormant mint between November 25 and March 1.
+Time Apply to established dormant mint.

 Remarks Use for residual preemergence weed control and to aid postemergence burndown of many annual and perennial weeds where established mint is dormant.
 To control emerged weeds, tank mix with paraquat and apply with a nonionic surfactant.
-A spray-grade nitrogen source (either ammonium sulfate at 2 to 2.5 lb/a or 28 to 32% nitrogen solution at 1 to 2 quarts/a) may be added to increase burndown of emerged weeds.
+A spray-grade nitrogen source (either ammonium sulfate at 2 to 2.5 lb/A or 28 to 32% nitrogen solution at 1 to 2 quarts/A) may be added to increase burndown of emerged weeds.
 Controls broadleaf weeds better than grasses.

 Site of action Group 14: protoporphyrinogen oxidase inhibitor